 b.
 1988 Garramilla / Larrakia Nation (Darwin, Australia)

 In 2019 Aida co-founded the Saluhan Collective with an aim to establish a network between creatives in Australia and the Philippines.
-Now, with the direction of MJ Flamiano and Catherine Ortega-Sandow it has expanded to include collaborative projects that combine arts and community development.
-The values of Saluhan Collective are underpinned by notions of kinship, reciprocity, and the desire to create spaces that interweave artistry and community.
+Now, with the direction of MJ Flamiano and Catherine Ortega-Sandow it has expanded to include collaborative projects that combine arts, ‘archiving’ and community development.
+The values of Saluhan Collective are underpinned by notions of kinship, reciprocity, and the desire to create spaces that interweave artistry and community, while contributing to the ever-growing Philippine identity.

-Aida’s artwork has been exhibited in galleries overseas such as Project 20 (Manila, PH) and Sandimen Cultural Center (Pingtung, Taiwan) and across ‘Australia’ at Nexus Gallery, Ace Open, Murray Art Museum Albury (MAMA), Bus Projects, FELT space, Blindside and Firstdraft.
-She is represented by Yavuz Gallery, with spaces in Singapore and Cadigal Land/Sydney.
+Since 2014 Aida has participated in projects and exhibitions such as Project 20 (the Philippines), Nanhai Gallery, (Taiwan), 98B Collaboratory (the Philippines) and Sandimen Cultural Center (Taiwan) and across ‘Australia’ at Nexus Gallery, Ace Open, Murray Art Museum Albury (MAMA), Arts House, Bus Projects, FELT space, Blindside and Firstdraft.
+She is represented by Yavuz Gallery, with spaces in Singapore and Gadigal Land/Sydney.

 The Calamansi Story: Filipino Migrants in Australia by Fides Mae Santos and Grace Guinto, Entree Pinays Pty Ltd, 2023.